-One of the most misunderstood features in WordPress is WordPress Multisite.
-Site owners are drawn to it because it promises to make managing multiple WordPress sites much easier.
-They often don’t realize that this benefit comes at a cost in terms of flexibility until it’s too late.
-Multisite can be extremely helpful in certain use cases, while in others it can lead to administrative complexity.
+One of the most misunderstood features in WordPress is the Multisite.
+People are drawn to it because it promises to make managing multiple WordPress sites easy.
+They often don’t realize that multisite configuration comes at a cost in terms of flexibility…until it’s too late.
+Multisite configuration can be extremely helpful in certain cases, but in others it can lead to an administrative catastrophe.
 It’s important to understand what Multisite is and what problems it was designed to address before you make the decision to use it.

 WordPress Multisite is a version of WordPress that allows you to run multiple sites off a single installation of WordPress.
 It makes it possible to run a network of sites under a single WordPress dashboard.
 You can manage everything including the number of sites, features, themes, and user roles.
-It is possible to manage hundreds, thousands, and even millions of sites this way.
+It is possible to manage hundreds, thousands, and (theoretically) millions of sites.
 The best example of WordPress Multisite is WordPress.com, one of the largest WordPress networks on the Internet.

-WordPress Multisite started out as a fork of WordPress designed to enable site owners to easily manage multiple blog sites under a single network.
+WordPress Multisite started out as an offshoot of WordPress designed to enable site owners to easily manage multiple blog sites under a single network.
 The project was eventually added into WordPress Core during the WordPress 3.0 release.
-This means any current version of WordPress you use today can be converted into a Multisite installation.
+This means any current version of WordPress you use today can be converted into a multisite installation.

 When Should You Use Multisite?

-WordPress Multisite is best used when you are building a network of sites sharing similar functionality.
+WordPress Multisite is best used when you’re creating a network of sites sharing similar functionality.
 Ideally this similar functionality has been added through plugins, custom applications, or specific server configurations.
-It also works best when it uses a limited number of themes specifically curated for the purposes of the network, as opposed to allowing members of the network to upload their own custom themes.
-If your network consists of widely different WordPress sites in terms of plugins, themes and customization, then Multisite is not a good fit for you.
+It truly works best when used on a limited number of themes specifically curated for the purposes of the network, as opposed to allowing members of the network to upload their own custom themes.
+If your network consists of widely different WordPress sites (different in terms of plugins, themes and customization), then multisite is not a good fit for you.

-WordPress.com is, by far, is the largest example of a Multisite network.
-Other site owners who have had success with Multisite typically have a common motif that ties their network of sites together and lends itself to similar functionality and themes.
-Universities are one example.
-A lot of them use Multisite to provide their staff with a way of posting internal blogs.
-Real estate companies are another great example.
+WordPress.com is, by far, is the largest example of a multisite network.
+Other site owners who have had success with multisite typically have a common theme (no pun intended) that ties their network of sites together and lends itself to similar functionality and themes.
+Universities are a great example.
+A lot of them use multisite to provide their staff with a way of posting internal blogs.
+Real estate companies are another example.
 They use WordPress Multisite as an easy way to provide their real estate agents with a basic website.
 The designs of these sites are the same, only the content is different from realtor to realtor.